Boston Wrongful Death Attorney

 Losing a loved one can be trying, both personally and financially.
 You deserve to know all of the rights you have under Massachusetts law to recover compensation for what you have lost due to the negligent, reckless, or intentional conduct of another.

 When someone dies as the result of another person’s negligence, a wrongful death lawsuit may be filed by the decedent’s personal representatives to seek compensable damages.
 These cases can arise out of any situation that, had the victim survived, would have given rise to a traditional personal injury case.

 Accidents of this type may produce profound financial and emotional strain on the families of the victim, but a compassionate personal injury attorney may be able to help alleviate some of the stress.
 If you suffered the loss of a loved one due to someone else’s actions, our Boston wrongful death lawyer could work with you to pursue significant financial compensation, justice, and accountability in civil court.
 Call the Law Office of John J. Sheehan today at (617) 977-6647 for a free consultation.

 If your loved one’s death did not occur under one of the above circumstances, a wrongful death lawsuit might not be the right course of action for your case.
-However, Massachusetts specifically does not allow wrongful death claims against:
+Massachusetts specifically does not allow wrongful death claims against the following:

 - A railroad if a deceased person was killed near or on the train tracks